Dorothy Squires: Career

 While working as a nurse in London, Squires sought singing jobs; she met agent Joe Kay, who got her night time work in various clubs.
 Squires performed at an East End club that gave her the name Dorothy, which she liked and adopted as her stage name.
 Squires did most of her work with the orchestra of Billy Reid, who was her partner for many years.
 After she joined his orchestra in 1936, he began to write songs for her to perform.

 Billy Reid

 After World War II, she worked on the BBC radio show Variety Bandbox, which led to her becoming the highest paid female singer in the UK at the time.
 Squires and Reid bought a 16-bedroom house in Bexhill on Sea, and the two recorded the original version of Reid's composition, "A Tree in the Meadow".

 Her version of another Reid-penned song, "I'm Walking Behind You", was a UK chart hit for Squires It was covered by Eddie Fisher and became a No. 1 hit single in the US, and her recording of "The Gypsy" also became a No. 1 hit there after being recorded by the Ink Spots – their biggest hit.
 It was also a major hit for Dinah Shore.

 While working with Billy Reid, Squires lived in Brixton.

+By 1953 Squires was frustrated at the lack of air time she was getting on BBC radio, claiming that one exec had told her she needed to break America to raise her profile.
+Feeling that she would be unable to make a living from occasional TV dates, she left the UK, claiming that if she broke America, she might never return.